matzora/faridcher.github.io/_portfolio/Oracle.md

 ## Screen-shots
-Here are some screen-shots of the final project:
+Here are some screenshots of the final project:

 {% include gallery caption="Snapshots of the Detailed Plan of Tehran" %}